Charitable activities

 Read More

-Jakarta PIE 2024 – a different taste PIE!
+Jakarta PIE 2024 – PIE with a different taste!

 PIE is a next level up workshop from our RACEplus (basic TTE course).
 The focus of PIE is understanding Doppler and how to perform measurements (with hands-on practice), and is especially suited for those who want to take a step forward and do standard measurements such as cardiac output, pulmonary pressures and tissue Doppler.

-On 13-14 July 2023, NICCER ran the first ever 2-day Practical intermediate echocardiography (PIE) in Jakarta and was received very well.
-Feedbacks received from Jakarta PIE have been extremely good.
+After the first Jakarta PIE in 2023, NICCER ran another Jakarta PIE on 8 – 9 August 2024.
+The contents were updated based on previous feedbacks.
+The feedbacks received from Jakarta PIE were again extremely good.
 Nearly all participants find the workshop very useful.
 Those who already have Doppler experience found the workshop useful in improving their measurements and avoiding pitfalls, those who are new to Doppler found the workshop provide solid foundation in Doppler measurements.

 We thank GE Healthcare Indonesia for their support and sponsor.